 Screenshots and Screen Recording

-How to take screenshots and record your screen using built-in tools on Mac, Windows, and Linux
+How to take screenshots and record your screen using built-in tools on Mac, Windows, and Linux.
+Covers keyboard shortcuts, annotation, and screen capture apps.

 Every major operating system has built-in tools for taking screenshots and recording your screen.
 No extra software needed.
 Here are the keyboard shortcuts and options for each platform.